kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 Find the entire diff for containerd which was done for the POC [here](https://github.com/containerd/containerd/compare/main...sreeram-venkitesh:containerd:added-custom-stop-signal?expand=1).

+### Windows support

+After discussing with SIG Windows, we came to the decision that for Windows Pods we'll only support SIGTERM and SIGKILL as the valid stop signals.
+The behaviour of how kubelet handles stop signals is not different for Linux and Windows environments and the CRI API works in both cases.

+We will have additional validation for Windows Pods to restrict the set of valid stop signals to SIGTERM and SIGKILL.
+There will be an admission check that validates that the stop signal is only set to either SIGTERM or SIGKILL if spec.Os.Name == windows.

 ### User Stories (Optional)

 #### Story 1